 Mother and Child Residential Services

-Phoenix House offers comprehensive and professional services for pregnant women and mothers and their young children in residential settings.
-We offer a flexible length of stay and a phased treatment regimen of individual, group, and family counseling sessions that are woman-centered and sensitive to the special needs of women who have experience past traumas.
+Phoenix House offers comprehensive and professional drug and alcohol addiction treatment services for pregnant women and mothers and their young children in residential settings.
+We offer a flexible length of stay and a phased treatment regimen of individual, group, and family counseling sessions that are woman-centered and sensitive to the special needs of women who have experienced past traumas.
 We also provide evaluations, prenatal and postnatal care, well-baby check-ups, and immunizations from a pediatric nurse practitioner.
-We offer new mothers’ support groups, “Mommy and Me” classes, parent coaching, child development education, relapse prevention skills and recovery training.
-While their mothers are in treatment, children are cared for on-site in a nurturing environment.
+We offer new mothers’ support groups, “Mommy and Me” classes, parent coaching, child development education, relapse prevention skills, and recovery training.
+While mothers are in treatment, children are cared for on-site in a nurturing environment.
 In addition to residential programming, Phoenix House Mother and Child and Family Treatment programs may also provide outpatient services.